Digitalization and the Critique of Critics

 -

-Before I start off with the actual article, I want to share with you a little story to help you see my point based on things that are actually happening around us every day.
-Mobile technology users are often disregarded and maybe even bullied based on what they do.
+Before I start the article, I want to share a little story to help you understand my point based on what is actually happening around us every day.
+Mobile technology users are often disregarded and may even be bullied based on what they do.

 Someone comes along and complains about people “always” hanging on the little screens and not being connected to the world anymore.
 Well actually they are connected to a larger world, it’s just that the people passing by don’t know it, and they are often not open to understanding it either.

-Some years ago people did not know what someone who is looking at a smartphone or mobile computer is doing and they were upset about it.
-Today they still don’t know and they think people are hanging on WhatsApp and Facebook texting each other.
-Clearly the ratio is changing towards mobile technology adoption but there is still a general negative perception that leads so far that users who are sensitive to how they are perceived by others, will not pull out a laptop or a smartphone in public even though they would like or even need to.
+A few years ago, people did not know what someone who is looking at a smartphone or mobile computer was doing, and they were upset about it.
+Today, they still don’t know, and they think people are hanging on WhatsApp and Facebook, texting each other.
+The ratio is changing toward mobile technology adoption.
+However, there is still a generally negative perception that leads so far that users who are sensitive to how others perceive them will not pull out a laptop or a smartphone in public even though they would like or even need to.

-Just a very personal message to people who passively or actively express their negative emotion on others using mobile devices: How on earth do you know what this person is doing?
+Just a personal message to people who passively or actively express their negative emotions on others using mobile devices: How on earth do you know what this person is doing?
 It is not all fun and games in the life of mobile technology users.
-They might be studying or maybe they are the professor and prepare a lecture.
-Maybe it is your banker who is using private time to help you with a matter.
-Maybe it’s an artist creating something brilliant just now and you destroy the workflow.
+They might be studying, or maybe they are the professor and preparing a lecture.
+Maybe your banker is using private time to help you with a matter.
+Perhaps it’s an artist creating something brilliant just now, and you destroy the workflow.
 How dare you judge with your blinders on?

+This is the way of digitalization and digital transformation outside of business.
 I want this to change in the future.
-I want everybody to feel happy and content with technology, doing whatever they want to do in public or anywhere really.
-A technology endpoint does not mean people are disconnected, it means they are currently working on something.
-Naturally it could be a video game or a TV show – but how does that even concern you?
+I want everybody to feel happy and content with technology, doing whatever they want in public or anywhere.
+A technology endpoint does not mean people are disconnected.
+It means they are currently working on something.
+Naturally, it could be a video game or a TV show – but how does that even concern you?
 Is that how you express that you are frustrated you never understood this new world?
-The mature way of handling that emotion looks different in my point of view.
+The mature way of handling that emotion looks different from my point of view.

-That being said I wanted to show some more examples on what people nowadays can do from their smartphones.
+That being said, I wanted to show more examples of what people nowadays can do with their smartphones.
 Almost everything not related to altering a product physically or that requires a physical mechanism can be facilitated via a smartphone.
 You can run a whole business only from your phone if you want to.

 Scholar